jonlabelle/SublimeJsPrettier/README.md

     Additional custom file extensions to format.
 By default, the following file extensions are supported: `js`, `jsx`, `ts`, `tsx`, `css`, `scss`, `sass`, `less`.

+- **additional_cli_args** (default: {})
+    A key-value pair of additional arguments to append to the prettier command.

+    **Example:**

+        {
+            "--cursor-offset": -1,
+            "--fix": "",
+            "--foo=bar": "",
+            "--something-else": "foo"
+        }

+    > **NOTE:** If choosing to specify additional cli args, it is assumed that
+    > each argument is supported by the prettier-cli.
+Otherwise, the command
+    > will fail to run, and errors will be dumped out to
+    > the [Sublime Text Console].
+You can also enable the `debug` setting to
+    > inspect the generated command-line output passed to prettier; which is
+    > also useful for quickly troubleshooting issues.

 ### Prettier Options